Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Theory and methods

 \subsubsection{Astrophysical parameter predictions}

-For the purpose of predicting the astrophysical parameters, we used a two layer MLP with 150 neurons in the first hidden layer and 50 neurons in the second hidden layer.
+For the purpose of predicting the astrophysical parameters, we adopted a four-layer MLP (input layer + two hidden layers + output layer) from the \texttt{Scikit-learn} library \citep{scikit_learn}.
+Specifically, there are 150 neurons in the first hidden layer and 50 neurons in the second hidden layer.
 The network was expected to be somewhat complex as we want a mapping between the seven astrophysical parameters of the model and, on the other side, the 21-cm power spectrum for 32 values of the wavenumber in the range 0.05 Mpc$^{-1}$ $< k < $1.0 Mpc$^{-1}$ and for redshifts ranging from 6 to 30.
 For the purpose of predicting the parameters, the 21-cm power spectra are the input and the astrophysical parameters are the output.